Everything you need to know about Yusaku Maezawa, SpaceX's first moon passenger

 Forbes' most recent rich list has Maezawa as Japan's 18th richest person, with an estimated worth of $2.7 billion and the 59th richest person in tech.
 In the wake of Monday's announcement that he would be headed to the moon, Start Today's stock price jumped, before settling again.

-Maezawa also founded the Contemporary Art Foundation in 2012 which aims to popularize and improve knowledge and education of contemporary art.
+In 2012, Maezawa founded the Contemporary Art Foundation, which aims to popularize and improve knowledge and education of contemporary art.
 It provides grants to young artists and musicians.
-Maezawa has plans to open an art museum in his hometown of Chiba, Japan.
+Maezawa plans to open an art museum in his hometown of Chiba, Japan.

 Why does he want to go to the moon?